 Actually made it: None of them made it, because the Pacers already had 15 contracts.

 Excuses: The only possible way in for the camp invites was if they could outplay Luther Head and/or A.J.
 Price, whose contracts are not fully guaranteed.
-But a slew of injuries at the guard spots saw those two play big minutes in preseason, and play them rather well.
-So even though Rod Benson did well in his audition, the numbers were against him once again.
+But a slew of injuries at the guard spots saw those two play big minutes in preseason, and they played them rather well.
+So even though Benson did well in his audition, the numbers were against him once again.

 Predicted to make it: “If Gelabale proves his health, he will make the team.
 If he does not, none of them will.”